thhdragon/ff5m/docs/FAQ.md

 Consider switching to Feather Screen.
 Refer to [this guide](/docs/SCREEN.md) for details.

 For `SAVE_CONFIG`, there is an alternative macro that attempts to reload the screen gracefully.
-Run it yourself instead of `SAVE_CONFIG`:

 ```
 NEW_SAVE_CONFIG
 ```

-Alternatively, enable the mod parameter `new_save_config`, which allows you to use standard macro `SAVE_CONFIG` and reload the screen gracefully.
+Note: It uses a debugger to interface with the firmware and save configurations programmatically, so compatibility varies across firmware versions.

 ---